ahmed1707hamed-tech/intelligent-traffic-devops/README.md

 2 Build Docker images
 3 Push images
 4 Deploy to Kubernetes
-5 Monitor services using Prometheus & Grafana
+5 Monitor services using Prometheus and Grafana

 This ensures automated and reliable deployments.